m00g3n/cluster-inventory/docs/contributor/testing-strategy.md

     Verifies how our product is integarted into the technical landscape, how it interacts with 3rd party systems and how it is accessible by customers or remote systems.

-For each layer is a dedicated testing approach used:
+For each layer, there is a dedicated testing approach used:

 1. **Unit Testing for Business Logic:** Writing and executing tests for individual functions, methods, and components to verify their behavior and correctness in isolation.
 2. **Integration Testing for Business Features:** Validating the integration and interaction between different components, modules, and services in the project.